aws-ia/terraform-aws-eks-blueprints-addons/examples/eks-cluster-with-blueprints-addons/README.md

-# EKS Cluster with Teams to a new VPC
+# EKS Cluster with Blueprints AddOns

-This example deploys a new EKS Cluster with Teams to a new VPC.
+This example deploys a new EKS Cluster in a nwe VPC with the following enabled features and AddOn using EKS Blueprints.

 - Creates a new sample VPC, 3 Private Subnets and 3 Public Subnets
 - Creates an Internet gateway for the Public Subnets and a NAT Gateway for the Private Subnets
 - Creates an EKS Cluster Control plane with public endpoint with one managed node group
-- Creates two application teams - blue and red and deploys team manifests to the cluster
-- Creates a single platform admin team - you will need to provide your own IAM user/role first, see the example for more details
+- Enabled Addons:
+  - AWS EKS VPC CNI
+  - AWS EKS CoreDNS
+  - AWS EKS KubeProxy
+  - AWS EKS EBS CSI Driver
+  - AWS Load Balancer Controller
+  - Kubernetes Metrics Server
+  - AWS CloudWatch Metrics
+  - Kubecost
+  - GateKeeper
+  - Cluster AutoScaler

 ## How to Deploy